 Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist principally of cash and cash equivalents, marketable securities, trade receivables and assets held for employees' severance benefits.
 Cash and cash equivalents balances of the Company, which are subject to credit risk, consist of cash accounts held with major financial institutions.
 Marketable securities consist of held to maturity marketable securities issued by highly rated corporations.
-As of December 31, 2015 and 2016, the ratings of the securities in the Company's portfolio was at least BBB+ and A respectively.
-Nonetheless, these investments are subject to general credit and counterparty risks (such as that the counterparty to a financial instrument fails to meet its contractual obligations).
-Concentrations of credit risk with respect to trade receivables are limited due to the Company's diverse customer base and their wide geographical dispersion.
+As of December 31, 2016 and 2017, the ratings of the securities in the Company's portfolio was at least A. Nonetheless, these investments are subject to general credit and counterparty risks (such as that the counterparty to a financial instrument fails to meet its contractual obligations).
 The Company closely monitors extensions of credit and has never experienced significant credit losses.
+See note 12.